LEADING Program

 Texas A&M University-Kingsville

-• Jessica Contreras is an Animal Science major with a minor in Range and Wildlife Management at Texas A&M University-Kingsville.
-Originally from Laredo, Texas, she’s involved in sheep research and enjoys spending time outdoors.
-Jessica hopes to continue her education in graduate school and build a career that combines her love for animals and caring for the land.
+• Jessica Contreras is a senior Animal Science Pre-Veterinary major with a minor in Range & Wildlife Management at Texas A&M University-Kingsville.
+A first- generation college student from Laredo, Texas, she is involved in sheep research, loves fishing, serves as Tennis Club secretary, and values land conservation.
+Jessica looks forward to attending graduate school and building a career focused on animals and land stewardship.

 • Lidio Guel